Gluten Free Bread Machine Reviews

 Zojirushi Gluten Free Bread maker

-Widely recognized as the gold standard for bread machines — especially in the gluten free category — the Zojirushi Home Bakery Virtuoso or Virtuoso (Plus) is the bread maker that does it all, and it’s the one I’ve reviewed here for our sandwich bread baking purposes.
-While most bread machines are compared to the Zojirushi, and you certainly can’t go wrong with this brand, the pricetag is steep.
-Depending on the model and where you find one, the price can range from $375 – $650!
-It’s an investment I’ve rarely heard anyone regret, however.
+Widely recognized as the gold standard for bread machines — especially in the gluten free category — the Zojirushi Home Bakery Virtuoso Plus is the bread maker that does it all, and it’s the one I’ve reviewed here for our sandwich bread baking purposes. 🎥 SEE MY VIDEO REVIEW HERE.

-As I mentioned, it comes with a pre-set gluten free setting, but I prefer to program my own homemade cycle with this machine, as the pre-set GF setting calls for a punchdown and second rise, which is never a good idea with gluten free breads.
-Luckily, the homemade settings are easy to program and we can get our gluten free bread just right that way!
+As I mentioned, it comes with a pre-set gluten free setting, but I prefer to program my own homemade cycle with this machine, as the pre-set Gluten Free setting calls for a punchdown and second rise, which is never a good idea with gluten free breads — this punchdown and second rise are very short and don’t seem to affect the bread’s structure much.

-There are really no cons about this machine other than its price tag.
 But, if you’re going to be baking a lot of bread or really love the idea of a machine doing it for you, this is a worthwhile investment.
 I don’t know anyone who owns one who doesn’t love it.

 gluten free beer bread sliced on board